shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/09-NodeJs/Readme.md

 ## Understanding Terms

-- Creating web servers:
+1) Creating web servers:
-  1. Creating web servers involves the process of designing, configuring, and implementing software that enables communication between websites or web applications and clients, such as browsers or mobile devices.
+  - Creating web servers involves the process of designing, configuring, and implementing software that enables communication between websites or web applications and clients, such as browsers or mobile devices.
-  2. This entails selecting a programming language (like Python, JavaScript, or Ruby), a web server software (such as Apache, Nginx, or Node.js), and defining routes and endpoints to handle incoming requests and provide appropriate responses, often involving data retrieval from databases or other sources.
+  - This entails selecting a programming language (like Python, JavaScript, or Ruby), a web server software (such as Apache, Nginx, or Node.js), and defining routes and endpoints to handle incoming requests and provide appropriate responses, often involving data retrieval from databases or other sources.
-  3. The server's role is to serve static files, process dynamic content, manage user sessions, and ensure secure and efficient data transmission, thereby facilitating the functioning of websites and enabling users to access and interact with online content seamlessly.
+  - The server's role is to serve static files, process dynamic content, manage user sessions, and ensure secure and efficient data transmission, thereby facilitating the functioning of websites and enabling users to access and interact with online content seamlessly.

+ In simple words:
+ - Creating web servers involves setting up a specialized computer program that listens for incoming requests from internet users' devices, like web browsers, and responds by sending back the appropriate web pages or data.
+It's like hosting a party where guests (users) ask for food (web content), and you (the web server) make sure they get what they want.
+The web server manages these requests, retrieves the necessary files or data, and ensures they are delivered to the users' devices, enabling them to access and interact with websites and online services.

+---

+### Difference between Node js and Javascript:

+Node.js and JavaScript are related but serve different purposes:

+1. **JavaScript**:
+   JavaScript is a programming language primarily used for adding interactivity and dynamic behavior to websites.
+It's executed in web browsers and allows you to create interactive features like animations, form validation, and real-time updates on web pages.
+JavaScript is mainly used on the client-side, meaning it runs in the user's browser to enhance their browsing experience.
+It's an essential part of web development.

+2. **Node.js**:
+   Node.js, on the other hand, is a runtime environment that allows you to execute JavaScript code on the server-side.
+While JavaScript in browsers is focused on creating interactive web pages, Node.js enables you to build server-side applications, such as web servers, APIs, and backend services.
+It provides tools and libraries for handling tasks like file I/O, network operations, and database interactions on the server, making it versatile for building various types of applications beyond the web.

+In summary, JavaScript is primarily used for client-side scripting within web browsers, while Node.js extends the use of JavaScript to server-side development, enabling the creation of powerful and scalable backend applications.

+Q. Is javascript use in writing code for node js ?
+  - Yes, exactly!
+JavaScript is used for writing code in Node.js.
+  - Node.js allows you to run JavaScript code on the server-side, which means you can use JavaScript to build web servers, APIs, backend applications, and more.
+  - This is a powerful feature because it lets developers use the same language, JavaScript, for both client-side (web browsers) and server-side (Node.js) programming tasks, making the development process more consistent and efficient.